lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 ## Part 1 How to train and run YoloV5 on local machines

-### Step A. Get YoloV5 an set up python environment
+### Step A. Get YoloV5 and set up python environment

-Open your terminal and make a new directory named ```MSE544_yolo_training```(or names that you like).
+Open your terminal and make a new directory named ```MSE544_yolo_training```(or any other name of your choice).
 Switch into the directory and then clone the yolo repository from GitHub:
 ```
 git clone https://github.com/ultralytics/yolov5
 ```

-Make a new conda enviroment with python 3.8 or later and install the required packages
+Create a new conda enviroment with python 3.8 or later and install the required packages for Yolo
 ```
 # create conda environment
 conda create -n yolov5 python=3.8 jupyter notebook